St. Anthony's Admissions

 A former student can re-apply at a later time after being dismissed for one or more of the following reasons: lack of contact, delinquent tuition payments, exceeding leave of absence period, academic dismissal, violation of the institutional honor code.

 Previous education and training will be reviewed by respective institutional officials to determine how much credit may be awarded, if any, unless a waiver for a professional degree is granted by the Chancellor.
 See respective programs and degree prerequisites for more details.

-International (I-20) Non-native English Speaking Students
+ATTENTION: International (I-20) and Non-native English Speaking Students

 English is generally the language of the administration and instruction at St. Anthony's (the institution is working on foreign language programs).
 As a result, international and non-native domestic speakers will need to become proficient in the English language to optimally function in this learning environment.
 Students may be required to complete an English as a Second Language course unless they can document proficiency in the language.
 Students who have passed college-level English with a C or better from either an accredited U.S. or an equivalent educational institution or who have earned a qualifying score on an English language assessment approved by St. Anthony's are exempt.